• Skip to primary navigation

 Dated: March 25, 2021 .
 Modified: Mar 25, 2021 by Kate Hahnel

-Saluyot, Mouloukhieh or Molokhia (scientific name Corchorus olitorius), is a plant that you may or may not know of, depending on where you come from, and which has several health benefits.
+Saluyot, Mouloukhieh or Molokhia (scientific name Corchorus olitorius), is a plant that you may or may not know of, depending on where you come from.
+Does it come with health benefits and if yes, what are they?We explore more in this article.

 Molokhia leaves